Aipoly Vision and Tap Tap See do very similar things.

-Very easy to use, just point the camera and tap the screen.
-It then takes Picture 1, Picture 2 and so on… , and while it is processing you can take others.
+Very easy to use.
+Just point the camera and tap the screen.
+It takes Picture 1, Picture 2 and so on… While it is processing you can take other photos.
 Once it has found the object it puts the text at the bottom of the screen (which would get read by Voice Over).

 It is very accurate – for example: “Black ceramic mug beside AC adaptor” was a description!

-…as was, “£5 Banknote on graph paper”, versus “Banknote”, as described by Aipoly Vision, and the £5 note was photographed on my notebook which is graph paper so this really is impressive!
+…as was, “£5 Banknote on graph paper”, versus “Banknote”, as described by Aipoly Vision.
+The £5 note was photographed on my notebook which is graph paper so this really is impressive!